 Pol F. Boudes, M.D.
 Dr. Boudes joined our Board of Directors in January 2020.
 He is a senior physician and chief medical officer with more than 25 years of experience in research and development, with a special emphasis on orphan drugs and translational medicine.
 In March 2020, Dr. Boudes was appointed Chief Medical Officer of Galectin Therapeutics Inc. (NASDAQ:GALT).
 He also serves as a research and development consultant.
 From April 2014 through October 2019, he served as the Chief Medical Officer of CymaBay Therapeutics, Inc. (Nasdaq:CBAY) where he led the development of treatments for rare liver diseases.
-Dr. Boudes was also Chief Medical Officer at Amicus Therapeutics Inc. (Nasdaq:FOLD) from 2009 to 2013 where he was instrumental in the development of migalastat (Galafold®) for the treatment of Fabry disease, as well as treatments for Pompe disease and Gaucher disease.
+Dr. Boudes was also Chief Medical Officer at Amicus Therapeutics Inc. (Nasdaq:FOLD) from 2009 to 2013 where he was instrumental in the development of migalastat (Galafold[®]) for the treatment of Fabry disease, as well as treatments for Pompe disease and Gaucher disease.
 He has served in various roles at Berlex Laboratories (acquired by Bayer HealthCare Pharmaceuticals), Wyeth-Ayerst Research, Hoffmann-La Roche and Pasteur-Merieux Serums & Vaccines.
 Dr. Boudes holds an M.D. from the University of Aix-Marseilles, France and has specialized in Endocrinology and Metabolic Diseases, Internal Medicine, and Geriatric diseases.
 We believe Dr. Boudes' qualifications to serve on our Board of Directors include his vast experience and knowledge of the research and development of pharmaceuticals.

 Gwen A. Melincoff.
 Ms. Melincoff joined our Board of Directors in January 2020.
 She is a seasoned business development and venture professional with over 25 years of deal-making and management experience in the biotechnology and pharmaceutical industries.
 Her experience has spanned public and private company boards, venture financing, business development, licensing, mergers and acquisitions, research operations, marketing, product management and project management.
 Ms. Melincoff currently serves on the Board of Directors of Gain Therapeutics, Inc. ((NASDAQ:GANX), Soleno Therapeutics, Inc. (NASDAQ:SOLN) and Collegium Pharmaceutical, Inc. (NASDAQ:COLL) and.
 She also serves in an advisory capacity at a number of pharmaceutical companies.
 From April 2017 through June 2020, she served on the Board of Directors of Photocure ASA, from January 2017 through January 2019, she served on the Board of Directors of Kamada Ltd. (NASDAQ:KMDA, TASE:KMDA), and from June 2014 through November 2016, she served on the Board of Directors of Tobira Therapeutics Inc. (acquired by Allergan plc).
-From August 2014 through September 2016, Ms. Melincoff served as Vice President of Business Development at BTG International Inc. Prior to that, she was Senior Vice President of Corporate Development at Shire Plc.
-Additionally, she led the Shire Strategic Investment Group, the venture capital arm of Shire Plc.
-Ms. Melincoff was Vice President of Business Development at Adolor Corporation and held executive positions at Eastman Kodak for over ten years in a number of their health care companies.
+From August 2014 through September 2016, Ms. Melincoff served as Vice President of Business Development at BTG International Inc. Prior to that, she was Senior Vice President of Corporate Development at Adolor Corporation and held executive positions at Eastman Kodak for over ten years in a number of their health care companies.
 She holds a B.S. in Biology from The George Washington University and an M.S. in Management and Health Care Administration from Pennsylvania State University.
-Ms. Melincoff has also attained the designation of Certified Licensing Professional (CLPTM).
-Ms. Melincoff was named to the "Top Women in Biotech 2013" by Fierce Biotech and to the Powerlist 100 of Corporate Venture Capital in 2012 and 2013.
-We believe
+Ms. Melincoff was named the designation of Certified Licensing Professional (CLPTM).
+Ms. Melincoff was named to the "Top Wome in Biotech 2013" by Fierce Biotech and to the Powerlist 100 of Corporate Venture Capital in 2012 and 2013.
+We believe Ms. Melincoff sequeling the designation of Certified Licensing Professional (CLPTM).
+Ms. Melincoff was named to the "Top Wome in Biotech 2013" by Fierce Biotech and to the Powerlist 100 of Corporate Venture Capital in 201